 Above, there’s the magnificent view of the city.
 Below, there’s a lot of shopping to be had, especially if you’re on the lookout for souvenirs.

-Tokyo Solomachi sits at the base of the popular tourist spot Tokyo Skytree.
-There are more than 300 shops to get lost in and amazing dining options.
-Its 4th level is where you could find a lot of interesting stores.
-To start, there’s Nippon-ichi that sells specialty goods from around the country.
+Tokyo Solomachi is located at the base of Tokyo Skytree Tower.
+With more than 300 shops and amazing dining options, visitors could stay a whole day in the Oshiage District.
+You should go to the 4th floor to find interesting shops.
+There is Nippon-ichi that sells specialty goods from around the country.
 Kyukyodo, a Kyoto-based store founded in 1663, specializes in calligraphy supplies and Japanese paper products.
 For something samurai-themed, there’s Sengokudama.

 From cute, we then go to tasty.
-The food section is on the second floor, which means edible souvenirs!
-Niki No Kashi is a snack shop of every flavor.
+The food section is on the second floor, and you can find many edible souvenirs!
+Niki No Kashi is a snack specialized shop that offers over 5,000 kinds of snacks from all over Japan!
 Morozoff is a chocolatier from Kobe with an 85-year history.
 Elsewhere on the ground floor, there’s the super popular dessert souvenir Tokyo Banana.

 12. Nakameguro and Daikanyama